 c) Each measurement is obtained as the average number (arithmetic mean) of all PRBs used for UL data traffic transmission per S-NSSAI during a time period T.

 d) Each measurement (number of PRBs) is a single integer value.
-The number of measurements are equal to the number of S-NSSAI(s).e) RRU.PrbUsedUl.SNSSAI, where SNSSAI identifies the S-NSSAI.
+If the optional measurements are perfomed, the number of measurements is equal to the number of QoS levels and the number of supported S-NSSAIs.

+e) RRU.PrbUsedUl, or optionally RRU.PrbUsedUl.QoS, where the QoS identifies the target quality of service class and RRU.PrbUsedUl.SNSSAI, where SNSSAI identifies the S-NSSAI.

 f) NRCellDU.